-Instant Pot Chicken and Brown Rice Soup is a quick, easy and healthy recipe that is ready from start to finish in less than 30 minutes.
+Instant Pot Chicken and Brown Rice Soup is a quick, easy and healthy recipe that is ready from start to finish in about 30 minutes.

 *This post contains affiliate links — please see my disclosure for details*

 - How to make Instant Pot Chicken and Brown Rice Soup

 - Do you need to cook the chicken or the rice before you make the soup?